Mogappair

 Mogappair (also known as Dr. J. J. Nagar) is a residential neighborhood in north-western Chennai, India.
 It is located west of the Jawaharlal Nehru Road (Inner Ring Road) and is part of the Ambattur zone (7) of the Greater Chennai Corporation.
 There are industrial estates to the north and west, namely, Padi and Ambattur.
+Mogappair is located 3 km from Anna Nagar, 8 km from Avadi and 5 km from Ambattur.

 The abundance of highly reputed schools, specialized hospitals and the recent influx of IT offices in the industrial estates in and around it have catapulted Mogappair into a strategic location for business.

 The Mangal Lake in the North Western part of Mogappair is the largest park in this region.
 A few decades ago, Mogappair was a small village, a part of which is still intact in the south-western part of Mogappair.
 Mogappair is divided into two parts, namely, Mogappair East and Mogappair West.